shruti1512/RWBootcampHomeWork/Week02/README.md

 - [x] This app contains all the three variations of BullsEye game - **Classic BullsEye, RG BullsEye and Rev BullsEye**.
 - [x] This project uses concept of **Generics** to handle variation of game logic target values for all three games.
 - [x] **BullsEye Hint** - The hint is now a gradient colored box which changes color from blue (cold) to red (warm) based on the distance between the guess and the target.
 In Classic Bull's Eye, this box appears around the slider, and in Reverse Bulls Eye this box appears on top with the text associated with the color.
+- [x] Modifed logic for calculating the difference between two RGB objects in RGB BullsEye to get more correct results.

 ## Screenshots
 <a name = "screenshots" />